 Cramp involves the involuntary spasm of muscles, usually in the legs, that is transient in nature.
 It can occur in isolation or as a symptom of several other related health conditions.
-As a result, there are many possible causes of cramp and factors that are involved.
+As a result, there are many possible causes of cramps and factors that are involved.

-Idiopathic cramp refers to cramp that occurs without a known cause.
+Idiopathic cramp refers to a cramp that occurs without a known cause.
 It has been theorized that symptoms begin when a muscle is already in a shortened position and stimulated to contract further, causing a spasm.
 However, many people experience cramp occasionally without a clear, identifiable cause.

-Muscle Overuse or Strain
+Muscle overuse or strain

-Cramp can present as a result muscle strain or overuse, particularly over a long period of time.
+Cramp can present as a result of muscle strain or overuse, particularly over a long period of time.
 This is common during or following heavy exercise or after holding a particular position for a prolonged period.

 Pregnant women are also more likely to suffer from cramps for the same reasoning.
 The additional weight while pregnant strains the muscles required to maintain coordination, and cramps can occur as a result.